1sosed9/hw-frontend/README.md

-This repositorie and brunch with front-end home-work
+This branch with solve tasks first home-work - JS